 - Photograph - Select this option to display the employee's photograph in the sub-step.

 - Historical Data - Select this option to display information from the past SMP tasks included on this sub-step in which the employee was included.
 In the field, enter the number of past tasks to include.

-- Competencies - Select which competencies to include in the sub-step.
-You have the option to include competencies from the most recently completed assessment, competencies from the user's Job Profile, or based on a Competency Model.
+Select which competencies to include in the sub-step.
+You can include competencies from the most recently completed assessment, competencies from the user's Job Profile, or based on a Competency Model.
 If you select the Competency Model option, you must then select one of the available competency models that have previously been created.

 - Last completed assessment - the competencies and competency model will pull in based on the most recent completed assessment task.
 The ratings and targets from that assessment task will populate in the competency table.

 - Competency Model - A specific competency model is selected for the sub-step.
 The competencies, targets, and competency model will pull in based on the competency model.
 For each competency, the most recent rating from the most recent completed assessment of the employee task will pull in.
 Each rating will be matched against the target and rating scale for each competency in the competency model.
 The employee's assessment task rating for the competency will be normalized to the rating scale of the competency model.
 If a competency is contained in the model that the user does not have a rating for, then it will appear as N/A.

 - Job Profile - the competencies and competency model will pull in based on the competency model attached to the employee's job profile defined for their OU.
 The targets will pull in based on the competency model attached to the job OU.
 The employee's competencies will be matched against the competency model as described above.